mrzahaki/sudio/README.md

 ##### Basic Streaming with Pause and Resume

-This example demonstrates how to start, pause, resume, and stop audio playback using the `sudio` library.
+This example demonstrates how to control audio playback using the sudio library, including starting, pausing, resuming, and stopping a stream.

 ```python
 import sudio